Costa Mesa Boating Accident Lawyers

 Boating on our lakes, rivers, and the ocean is a recreational activity that many California residents enjoy—sometimes on a year-round basis.
 However, this is not always a safe leisure activity.
 Some boating excursions can turn tragic if the operator or guests are injured or killed in a boating accident.
 According to the United States Coast Guard, in 2016 there were 4,463 boating accidents that resulted in 701 deaths and 2,903 injuries.

 If you or a family member suffered serious injuries in a recreational boating accident, you may not know which party owes you compensation for your injuries; you might not even be aware of the types of compensation you can demand.
-However, the experienced trial attorneys at Case Barnett Law are committed to fighting for justice and the compensation that our clients deserve when a negligent party caused their injuries in a boating accident.
+However, our experienced Orange County personal injury attorney at Case Barnett Law are committed to fighting for justice and the compensation that our clients deserve when a negligent party caused their injuries in a boating accident.
 We can guide you through the process of filing your claim, investigate your accident, collect the evidence that you need to prove your case, and negotiate a settlement for the compensation that you deserve.

-What Are the Causes of Boat Accidents in California?
+What Are the Common Causes of Boat Accidents in California?

 While some recreational boating accidents are unavoidable, many are not.
 The fact that they could have been prevented can make the injuries or deaths feel even more heartbreaking.
 Common negligent actions that cause boating accidents include: